BIO

 2025 International Biennale of Artistic Ceramics of Aveiro, Aveiro Museum, Portugal

-2025 Spacesifting, curated by Louise Chappelle, summer exhibition of Royal Society of Sculptors, Royal Over-Seas League, London, UK
+2025 Spaceshifting, curated by Louise Chappelle, summer exhibition of Royal Society of Sculptors, Royal Over-Seas League, London, UK

 2025 Wall of Craft, Beity Beit Binyamini, curated by Avi Ben Shushan, The Israeli Ceramic Center, Israel